 And here is what the 2Smart Cloud bot with a web interface looks like:

 This bot actually duplicates the 2Smart Cloud mobile application.
-The same widgets for managing IoT devices are available to the user as in the application itself.
+The same widgets for managing IoT devices (such as a home security robot) are available to the user as in the application itself.
 Device management is intuitive and familiar to today’s consumers.

 The only noticeable difference is that the user cannot add widgets to favorites using the bot.
 To do this, they need to launch a mobile application.